Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Use Cases

+Frequent handovers and associated failures represent a major challenge in satellite communication systems, particularly for fast-moving non-geostationary satellites that require continuous connectivity updates. \ac{HAPS} mitigate these issues in two key roles: (i) as intermediaries between satellites and \acp{UE}, handling handover requests on behalf of satellites, and (ii) as standalone communication managers, directly managing \ac{UE} connections.
+In both cases, \ac{HAPS} improve network stability and reduce signaling overhead.
+Leveraging \ac{HAPS} as intermediaries was shown by Cianca~\textit{et al.}~\cite{cianca2005integrated} to decouple satellite mobility from ground-based handover procedures, simplifying management and enhancing continuity.
+Dynamic \ac{LEO}-\ac{HAPS} handover strategies proposed by Li~\textit{et al.}~\cite{li2019handover} achieved lower delays, signaling costs, and drop rates than traditional \ac{5G} methods.
+Prior to that, Mohammed, Mehmood, Pavlidou, and Mohorcic~\cite{mohammed2011role} explored \ac{FSO}-based \ac{LEO}-\ac{HAPS} links, demonstrating high-speed, low-latency handovers even under high satellite mobility.
 When operating as quasi-stationary communication nodes, \ac{HAPS} significantly reduce handover frequency for terrestrial \acp{UE}, providing seamless service in high-mobility scenarios (e.g., vehicles, aircraft).
 Their stable positioning eliminates inter-platform handovers common in \ac{LEO} constellations.
-The airliner system in~\cite{srinivasan2021airplane}, combining beamforming for \ac{HAPS}-to-ground and \ac{FSO} backhaul to \ac{LEO}/\ac{MEO} satellites, demonstrated efficient handover management even in dynamic environments.
-Moreover, optical \ac{HAPS}-satellite links, as analyzed in~\cite{perlot2008system}, further enhance reliability by ensuring robust backhaul connectivity, thereby minimizing disruptions in \ac{HAPS}-to-\ac{UE} sessions.
+Combining beamforming for \ac{HAPS}-to-ground and \ac{FSO} backhaul to \ac{LEO}/\ac{MEO} satellites, Srinivasan~\textit{et al.}~\cite{srinivasan2021airplane} demonstrated efficient handover management in the airliner system even in dynamic environments.
+Moreover, optical \ac{HAPS}-satellite links, as analyzed be Perlot~\textit{et al.}~\cite{perlot2008system}, can further enhance reliability by ensuring robust backhaul connectivity, thereby minimizing disruptions in \ac{HAPS}-to-\ac{UE} sessions.